 My methods and treatments

 When I’m not creating artwork I’m usually researching, reading or off out exploring historic sites for inspiration and reference for my projects.
-I am very passionate about architectural history – particularly castles and churches from the medieval period.
-I am a member of the National Trust for Scotland, Historic Scotland and the Scottish Castles Association where I have made many new friends with a shared interest in these great buildings.
+I am a member of the Scottish Castles Association where I have made many new friends with a shared interest in these great buildings.